How To Cut Through the Sales Pitch During Software Demos

-The tips shared here are intended for the personalized, real-time demos the vendor is going to show you, not the very initial discussions or walkthroughs they posted online.
-Weaved throughout this article will be the universal recommendations pulled from a Gartner research paper, “How to Choose Your Best-Fit Vendor for RPA Software Platforms” (full content available to Gartner clients only).
+The tips shared here are intended for the personalized, real-time software demonstration the vendor is going to show you, not the very initial discussions or software demo video walkthroughs they posted online.
+Weaved throughout this article, you’ll find universal recommendations pulled from a Gartner research paper, “How to Choose Your Best-Fit Vendor for RPA Software Platforms” (full content available to Gartner clients only).

-We’ll cover what you can do before, during, and after the demo to get the info you need to make the best decision.
-Let’s get started!
+We’ll cover software demo best practices and what you can do before, during, and after the product demo to get the info you need to make the best decision.

-Before the software demo: Set yourself up for success
+Before the software sales demo: Set yourself up for success

 Here are the two different demos you want to seek out:

-- One that focuses purely on how the software will support your business process.
+One live demo that focuses purely on how the software will support your business process.
 For example, you want to see the workflows, intake forms, and iPad and mobile views.

-Include your key business owners, ideally who will be managing the team performing these daily functions and the department head.
+Include your key business owners who who will be managing the teams performing these daily functions and the department head.

-- The second should be a technical deep dive for the technical teams.
-Make sure to have IT reps from both sides attend this one so they can discuss technical compatibility.
-For example, the expected downtimes for upgrades and where data will be stored.
+The second product demo should be a technical deep dive for your technical team.
+Make sure to have IT reps from your company and from the vendor attend this one so they can discuss technical compatibility.
+For example, ask about the expected downtime for upgrades and where data will be stored.

-You shoud present at least one use case for the daily user with the workflow they’ll need, and another for an executive who would need approval thresholds and a high-level dashboard.
+You should present at least one use case for the daily user with the workflow they’ll need, and another for an executive who would need approval thresholds and a high-level dashboard.

 Example for accounting software: “As an accounts payable manager, I need to review and approve purchase orders in bulk and be able to reassign a batch to a processor to correct errors.”

-If the software will be customer facing, ask to see a walkthrough from your customer’s point of view.
+If the software will be customer facing, ask to see a walkthrough from the perspective of a prospective customer.

 Expect some of the steps you ask to see to be customized requests